-Perfumes have been used for centuries as a way to enhance one’s personal scent, express emotions and even evoke memories.
+Perfumes have been used for centuries as a way to enhance your scent, express emotions and even evoke memories.
 But let’s face it, it can be a bit intimidating for beginners.

 Floral or Gourmand?
 Oud or Oriental?
 Where do you even start?